 From aluminium alloys to Zintec-coated steel, there are several metal materials that are suitable for stud welding applications.
-These sheet metal stud welding materials, however, require different approaches for the perfect stud welds.
+These sheet metal stud welding materials, however, require different approaches for the perfect stud welds and types of welding.

 Stud Welding Materials: What Works?